axonivy-market/portal/Documentation/portal-guide/source/portal-developer-guide/customization/build-your-own-portal.rst

 #.
 Set category for tasks

    To categorize tasks, set values for ``Category`` field.
-Task category can be multi-level if it is separated by slash ``/`` signs, as described below.
+Task category can be multi-level if it is separated by slash ``/`` signs, as below.

    |task-category-config|